Spiced Apple Compote with Crystalized Ginger

 Closeup of apple compote in a glass jar on a white tablecloth.

-Apple Compote
+Spiced Apple Compote with Crystalized Ginger

-Packed with rich flavor and a pop of ginger, this easy apple compote is the perfect topping for everything from pancakes to ice cream.
+Packed with rich spice flavor and a pop of ginger, this easy apple compote is the perfect topping for everything from pancakes to ice cream.

 Print Pin Rate